Legal requirements for tourism businesses

-For on outline of your health and safety duties to your staff, see employer’s health and safety responsibilities - an overview.
+For on outline of your health and safety duties to your staff, see employer's health and safety responsibilities.

 You are also legally required to have insurance to cover your liability for any bodily injury or disease sustained by an employee at work.
-See liability insurance.
+See liability insurance for your business.

 Whilst it's not a legal requirement, you should consider taking out additional insurance to cover your liability to your guests.
 See public liability insurance.